-When an allergy occurs, the body builds up a sensitisation towards allergens.
-Large amounts of certain IgE antibodies that are produced attach themselves to the mast cells of the immune system.
-Once the allergens are reintroduced into the body, they bind to the IgE antibodies which then cause the mast cell to release the messenger histamine.
-Histamine causes inflammation in the body and therefore also complaints such as sneezing, runny nose, itchy eyes, skin changes, dizziness and gastrointestinal discomfort.
+If you have an allergy, your body develops a sensitisation to allergens.
+It produces large amounts of certain IgE antibodies that attach themselves to the mast cells of the immune system.
+When the allergens enter the body again, they attach to the IgE antibodies – these cause the mast cell to release the messenger substance histamine.
+Histamine is what causes inflammation in the body and thus symptoms such as sneezing, sniffing nose, itchy eyes, skin rashes, dizziness and gastrointestinal problems.

-There are several ways to test for allergies.
-A common procedure that doctors perform is the prick test.
-In this test, various allergens are scratched lightly under the skin.
-If within seconds a few wheals start to form at one of the puncture points, this indicates a sensitisation to the allergen.
+There are different ways to test for allergies.
+A common way that doctors use is the prick test method.
+This involves scratching various allergens slightly under the skin.
+If your skin reacts with one of the allergens within a few seconds or minutes, this is how you know that you have a sensitisation to the allergen.

-Sensitisation can also be detected in the blood.
-Laboratories can test the concentration of specific IgE antibodies in a blood sample.
-The antibodies detected in such an allergy test can be assigned to allergens and in the same way to certain foods or types of animal hair.
+Sensitisation can also be detected in the blood through a blood test.
+Laboratories can check the concentration of specific IgE antibodies in a blood sample.
+The antibodies detected in such an allergy test can be assigned to allergens – and thus to certain foods or types of pollen, for example.